$50B

 Every region in the world experienced growth in the double digits during and after the global pandemic.
 Historically, top-selling categories on Amazon have been tech, but during the pandemic, grocery and daily essentials topped the list of sales worldwide.
 To date, the United States, where Amazon was founded, continues to hold the lead in Amazon revenue by country.

 Amazon has the most revenue from the United States – nearly 70% of its global sales come from North America.
 By 2020, the United States held 68.3 percent of the international revenue share with annual revenue at $263.52 billion, an increase of 36.1 percent from the $193.63 billion in sales of 2019.
 By 2023, Amazon’s revenue from the United States rose even further, reaching approximately $396 billion and reinforcing the U.S. as its most dominant and profitable market.
+By 2024, the sales grew to $438 billion.
 In the United States, Amazon’s lead competitors are Costco, Best Buy, and Walmart.
-Technology products continue to dominate the sales in Amazon in the United States and across the world.
+Technology products continue to dominate the sales on Amazon in the United States and around the world.

 Japan is another world leader in terms of Amazon’s revenue by country with 5.3 percent of revenue in 2020 and sales of $26 billion in 2023, quite an increase from $20.46 billion in 2020.
+In 2024, Amazon’s Japan revenue grew to about $27.4 billion, representing roughly 4.3% of global revenue.
 Amazon does experience some competition from the Japanese e-commerce site known as Rakuten.
 Amazon likes the growth potential in Japan and is investing in more distribution centers and its current warehouses today.

 When looking at the rest of the world, Amazon has large markets.
 The largest markets for Amazon after those listed here include Turkey, Australia, Mexico, India, and Brazil.
 In the world, after eBay, Amazon’s largest e-commerce competition comes from companies such as Flipkart in India, Alibaba in China, and Mercado Libre in Latin America.
 Today, technology and electronics consistently rank as Amazon’s top-selling product categories, and that is consistent across almost all countries.